 US president, Ronald Reagan once said, “Governments view of the economy could be summed up in a few short phrases: If it moves tax it.
 If it keeps moving regulate it.
-And if it stops moving subsidise it” however, if this is indeed the economic philosophy of our politicians it is clear there is great deal of latitude in its interpretation as, to date, “if it keeps moving regulate it” barely seems to have registered on the To Do list while Reagan’s “if it stops moving subsidise it” theory is not only alive and well but also firmly secured on the shoulders of the general public.Despite tax payer funded bailouts and recession related job losses resulting in a constant stream of repossessions, for some, the economic crisis has delivered an exceptionally good few years.
-Recent reports indicate a 3% decline in wages (in real terms) is the norm for most of us while, in contrast, the banking elite have enjoyed a very respectable 37% increase in their remuneration packages.
-Furthermore Ferdinand Mounts “ New Few” have been basking in an exceedingly comfortable 49% increase on 2010 earnings which amounts to more than 900 times that of an average wage packet.
+And if it stops moving subsidise it” however if this is indeed the economic philosophy of the UK government too there is clearly a great deal of latitude in its interpretation as, to date, “if it keeps moving regulate it” has yet to register on the banking reform To Do list while “if it stops moving subsidise it” has only been applicable if it further strengthens the position (and the power) of the banksters.For the vast majority of us, economic crisis has meant a 3% decline in wages (in real terms) but, despite being the villains in the mix, the banking elite have enjoyed a very different outcome.
+Instead of wage cuts and austerity measures they have enjoyed both tax breaks and subsidies along with a very respectable 37% increase in their remuneration packages while “ New Few” have basked in an even more astounding 49% increase on 2010 earnings amounting to more than 900 times that of an average wage packet.

 David Cameron may wish us to believe we are all “in this together” but good sense dictates we are most definitely not and where Obama’s “settlement” to rescue homeowners with underwater mortgages has admittedly fallen foul of state governors discretionary powers to use these funds to prop up their deficits, our UK government has paid lip service to justice for the victims of banking fraud and instead sold on shortfall debt arising from RBS repossessions to replenish the coffers depleted by bank bailouts while repeatedly turning a blind eye to the crimes of the banking elite.